soundcloud/roshi/README.md

 readers, merely that it was accepted and processed according to CRDT semantics.

+As an example, all of these write operations would return true.

 Write operation         | Final state           |
 ------------------------|-----------------------|---------------
 Insert("foo", 3, "bar") | foo+ bar/3<br/>foo- — | Initial write